BeyondTeam/BDReborn/README.md

     YourID
   }
 ```
-add your bot ID at line 4 and add your ID at line 87 in bot.lua
+add your ID at line 87 in bot.lua
 add your ID at line 2 in tools.lua
 Then restart the bot.